alperen0804/hnypot/README.md

 # Portfolio

-This is my personal portfolio, which you can find [here](https://hnypot.dev).
-Written in [Astro](https://astro.build), coupled with Tailwind CSS.
+This is a portfolio website (inactive/unused).
+Written in [Astro](https://astro.build) & Tailwind CSS.